DataCanvasIO/YLearn/docs/source/index.rst

 Welcome to YLearn's documentation!
 ==================================

-YLearn, a pun of "learn why", is a powerful python package for causal inference which supports various aspects of causal inference ranging from causal effect identification, estimation, and causal graph discovery, etc.
+YLearn, a pun of "learn why", is a python package for causal inference which supports various aspects of causal inference ranging from causal effect identification, estimation, and causal graph discovery, etc.

 .. toctree::
     :maxdepth: 2